Vigo28/Vigo28/README.md

 - 🎓 HBO-ICT student with a growing interest in **Data & AI**
 - 📘 Currently following the **Minor Data Science at Zuyd Hogeschool**
 - 🧪 Still discovering what part of data I enjoy most, from analysis to ML
-- 💡 Logical thinker — once the concept is clear, I know where to go
+- 💡 Logical thinker, once the concept is clear, I know where to go
 - 🌱 Open, curious, casual and always improving step-by-step